Social Work

 STUDY

-Social work is a profession that engages with people and groups in society facing challenges, trying to help and enable them to seek solutions to the difficulties they face.
-It involves working with complex social problems and understanding needs, rights and risks.
-Taking a strengths-based perspective, it aims to support, empower, and promote the rights of marginalised and/or vulnerable individuals and groups.
+Social work is a profession that engages with people and structures to address difficulties, challenges, and enhance wellbeing.
+It involves working with complex social problems and understanding needs, rights, and risks.
+The academic teaching and the practice learning opportunities offered as part of the qualifying degree, align with professional requirements which are premised on supporting, empowering, and promoting the rights of marginalised and/or vulnerable individuals and groups.

 KEY THEMES